wanxinxie/Coreference-Resolution-in-the-Domain-of-Holocaust-Testimonies/README.md

 3. Unzip the downloaded folder.
 The folder's name should be "lrec2020-coref-master".

 4. Go to lrec2020-coref-master/data/original/tsv folder.
 Delete the data originally in there and copy the ann file (transformed) you just created and txt file from brat into this folder.
+Make sure eventually the name of txt, ann and conll files are the same.
+You can delete the "_transformed" in the name of ann file.

 5. Go to lrec2020-coref-master/data/original/conll folder, copy the conll file you just created into this folder.